Cura : Care Beyond Boundaries Logo

 • non-surgical options such as injectables, energy-based treatments or skin resurfacing in selected cases

-Many patients explore cosmetic surgery as part of a broader plan that includes medical history review, photography or imaging, discussion of risks and a realistic understanding of what can and cannot be achieved.
-Some goals may be better met with non-surgical options or with no procedure at all.
+Many patients explore cosmetic surgery as part of a wider planning process that may include medical history review, photos or imaging, risk discussion and a realistic understanding of what can and cannot be achieved.
+In some cases, a non-surgical option, a staged plan or no procedure may be more appropriate.

-People consider cosmetic surgery for many reasons and motivations are personal.
-Some want to address a feature they have thought about for years.
-Others want to restore contours after pregnancy, weight changes or aging.
-Some patients seek revision surgery after an earlier procedure did not meet expectations or caused functional concerns.
+Reasons for considering cosmetic surgery are personal and vary widely.
+Some people want to address a feature they have thought about for years.
+Others want to restore body contours after pregnancy, weight changes or aging.
+Some patients explore revision surgery after a previous procedure did not meet expectations or created functional concerns.

-• seeking more balance or proportion in facial features
+• improving balance or proportion in facial features

-• addressing sagging skin or volume loss associated with aging
+• addressing sagging skin or volume loss linked with aging

 • changing breast size or shape to better match body frame or comfort